rbler1234/MMScan/README.md

     cd MMScan
     ```

+2. Install requirements.

+    Your environment needs to include Python version 3.8 or higher.

+    ```shell
+    conda activate your_env_name
+    python intall.py --all
+    ```

+    You can "--VG/QA" if you only need either one of the two.

 ### Data Preparation

 1. Download the Embodiedscan and MMScan annotation.
 (Fill in the [form](https://docs.google.com/forms/d/e/1FAIpQLScUXEDTksGiqHZp31j7Zp7zlCNV7p_08uViwP_Nbzfn3g6hhw/viewform) to apply for downloading)